zengbing15/felix/README.md

  * Run a CKB Testnet node
  * Send and pay red envelopes
  * Use `ckb-cli`(recommended tool) to sign the messages required by the transaction
- * Use `generate-message-tool` to validate the messages by the transaction.
+ * Use `generate-message-tool` to validate the messages by the transaction

-For a grabber,you just need
+For a grabber, you just need
- * Set a receiving CKB Testnet address.
+ * Set a receiving CKB Testnet address
- * Grad the red envelopes.
+ * Grad the red envelopes

 As grabbers’ operation is very simple, we will introduce the user guide in detail for senders below.